Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Signs of Blockage in Dogs

 The list of objects retrieved from dogs' digestive systems each year is quite impressive and, every now and then, surprising.
-The most commonly found are: coins, bones, sticks, toys, socks, stones, buttons, underwear, balls, tampons, and marbles.
-Though they are digestible, rawhide chews can also cause trouble for some dogs, especially if they tend to gulp their treats.
+The most commonly found are coins, bones, sticks, parts of toys, socks, stones, buttons, underwear, balls, tampons, and marbles.
+Though they are digestible up to a certain extent, rawhide chews can also cause trouble for some dogs, especially if they tend to gulp their treats.

 7 Symptoms of an Intestinal Blockage in Dogs

-The symptoms vary depending on the location of the blockage in the digestive tract.
+The symptoms of intestinal blockages in dogs vary depending on the location of the blockage in the digestive tract.
 The most common signs of blockages include:

 - Loss of appetite